sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 Let's look at what we are doing here.

-- We'll use the name of the SST app to import the CloudFormation exports that we setup in our `DynamoDBStack` class back in the [Configure DynamoDB in CDK]({% link _chapters/create-a-dynamodb-table-in-sst.md %}) chapter.
+- We'll use the name of the SST app to import the CloudFormation exports that was setup in CDK.

 - We'll then change the `tableName` from the hardcoded `notes` to `!ImportValue '${self:custom.sstApp}-TableName'`.
 This imports the table name that we exported in CDK.